The Banking Regulation Review: Switzerland

 Historically, the vast majority of acquisition transactions in the Swiss banking industry were structured as share deals.
 Over the course of the past few years, a number of transactions have been structured as asset deals.

 The year in review

 In their continued effort to adapt financial regulation after the 2008 crisis, FINMA and the government enacted several regulatory amendments and examined potential revisions concerning key aspects of banking regulation and supervision.
-2019 was decidedly marked by the preparation for the entry into force of FinSA and FinIA.
+2020 was decidedly marked by the entry into force of FinSA and FinIA.
 Both statutes are the outcome of the significant legislative and regulatory efforts, initiated in the wake of the financial crisis, towards strengthening investor protection and ensuring a level playing field among financial services providers and financial institutions in Switzerland.

 i Regulatory developments

 In addition to the issues addressed in the foregoing sections, the following regulatory developments can be outlined.